 We have listed down some of the fixes that should help you empty Trash on your Mac.
 The last fix is the ultimate one, and I would recommend you to go step-by-step so that you don't delete something important and then left with a malfunctioning app.
+Let me walk along with you through the guide!

 Can't Empty Trash on Mac